RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 Having to know the API and extra maintenance work for the module.
 ```

+# :boom: Writing your first Ansible modules
+You're now stuffed with some good to know information and are soon ready to write your first Ansible modules.
+At the end of this chapter you will have written two simple Ansible modules which you can extend with arbitrary functionality to fit your real world use case.

 ## Develop a module (Wrap CLI, non-native)
 Our first module will simply wrap a CLI command (_touch_).
 It will be non-native, meaning that it will receive it's arguments in a separate arguments file as the first argument passed to the module.
 The arguments file will be using a key=value format.
 Wrapping CLI commands is as stated simple, but is in general less robust and may provide limited value compared to the _command_ or _shell_ modules.
 Please keep in mind that Ansible modules can be written in any language, to make it as simple as possible, this example in written in BASH script.

-First, let's create a directory in which we'll develop the module.
+:boom: First, let's create a directory in which we'll develop the module.
 ```
 cd
 mkdir new-module
 cd new-module
 ```

-Secondly, let's create a simple module using Bourne Again SHell (BASH) script.
+:boom: Secondly, let's create a simple module using Bourne Again SHell (BASH) script.
 We start with the most simple version of this module, create it by pasting below content into your terminal:
 ```
 cat << 'EOF' >new_module
 #!/bin/sh